error

 The Chair of the Audit Board also attends meetings of the Board.

 The Audit Board comprises five members.
 Three of these are independent Audit Non-Executives providing independent objectivity and challenge in the same way as INEs on the Public Interest Committee.
 One of the ANEs is also an INE.
-The other two members are Partners and also Elected or Nominated Members of the Board.
-The number of independent Audit Non-Executives shall always exceed the number of Elected and Nominated Board Members on the Audit Board.
+The other two members are Partners and also Elected Members of the Board.
+The number of independent Audit Non-Executives shall always exceed the number of Elected Board Members on the Audit Board.

 Unless otherwise determined by the Board, the duration of appointments of independent Audit Non-Executives as members of the Audit Board shall be for a period of three years which may be extended by the Board for an additional two terms of three years each, subject to a maximum nine years in aggregate.